Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 The objective function in (\ref{eq:max_A_w_v3G}) is the instantaneous version of the long-run average matching value in (\ref{eq:Profit}) and the constraints in (\ref{eq:max_A_w_v3G}) prevent us from matching more demand or supply than is available.

-An optimal solution to the MP (\ref{eq:max_A_w_v3G}), $\bld m^\star = (m_{jk}^\star: j\in \bbJ \mbox{ and } k \in \bbK)$, can be interpreted as the optimal instantaneous rate of matches between demand $j \in \bbJ$ and supply $k \in \bbK$.
-An admissible matching policy that satisfies Definition~\ref{definiton:admissible} should maximize the long-run average matching value in (\ref{eq:Profit}) if its associated matching rates equal $\bld m^\star$.
+An optimal solution to the MP (\ref{eq:max_A_w_v3G}), $\bld m^\star = (m_{jk}^\star: (j,k) \in \arcset)$, can be interpreted as the optimal instantaneous rate of matches between demand $j \in \bbJ$ and supply $k \in \bbK$.
+An admissible matching policy should maximize the long-run average matching value in (\ref{eq:Profit}) if its associated matching rates equal $\bld m^\star$.

 Unfortunately, having closed form expressions for the exact steady-state mean queue-lengths appears intractable.
-Fortunately, when demand and supply arrival rates become large, we can approximate the steady-state mean queue-lengths by developing a fluid model to approximate the evolution of the stochastic model defined in Section~\ref{sec:Model description}, and finding its invariant states, which we do in Section~\ref{sec:fluid model}, in order to develop the approximating functions
+Fortunately, when demand and supply arrival rates become large, we can approximate the steady-state mean queue-lengths by developing a fluid model to approximate the evolution of the stochastic model defined in Section~\ref{sec:Model description}, and finding its invariant states, which we do in Section~\ref{sec:fluid model} (see \eqref{eq:InvDeQ} and \eqref{eq:InvSuI} in Proposition~\ref{prop:Chofinvariant}, duplicated below for convenience), in order to develop the approximating functions